yarisvt/tyk-docs/tyk-docs/content/basic-config-and-security/security/Authentication & Authorization/json-web-tokens/split-token.md

 ![Split Token](/docs/img/2.10/split_token1.png)

-Let’s test our API key (signature) against the API we added to the access rights in the Create Key payload:
+Let’s test your API key (signature) against the API we added to the access rights in the Create Key payload:

 ```
 $ curl localhost:8080/basic-protected-api/get -H "Authorization: MEw….GJ0"